DenysRogeres/Trabalho-GCES/docs/_build/html/_sources/index.rst.txt

 .. doxygenindex::

-..
-Trabalho-GCES documentation master file, created by sphinx-quickstart on Thu Jan 26 23:46:59 2023.
+.. trabalho-gces documentation master file, created by sphinx-quickstart on Fri Jan 27 10:38:03 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Trabalho-GCES's documentation!
+Welcome to trabalho-gces's documentation!
 =========================================

 .. toctree::